Guangqi-Phys/QIQC/Terms and notation/belief propagation.md

 **Waterfall phenomenon**: The "waterfall region" in the Bit Error Rate (BER) versus $E_b / N_0$ graph is a characteristic feature of certain advanced error-correcting codes, such as Low-Density Parity-Check (LDPC) codes and Turbo codes.
 This region is named for its steep, almost vertical drop in the BER as the signal-tonoise ratio $E_b / N_0$ increases.
 Initially, when the $E_b / N_0$ is low, the noise in the channel is high relative to the signal energy, leading to a high BER because the decoder cannot effectively distinguish between the correct data and errors.
 As the $E_b / N_0$ increases (meaning the signal quality improves relative to the noise), the decoder starts to gain enough information from the redundancy in the code to more effectively correct the errors. ^138c47

+---

+- [7] 8.
+Simplification of Sum-product algorithm #AI-generated

+**A. Jacobian Approach (or Log-Sum-Exp Approximation)** See [[Log-Sum-Exp Approximation]]

+The Jacobian approach is a method used to efficiently implement the sum-product algorithm in the log domain.

+In the log domain, the sum-product algorithm involves the computation of the "log-sum-exp" operation, which is a form of summing probabilities in the log domain.
+This operation is computationally expensive because it involves calculating exponentials.

+The Jacobian logarithm is an approximation used to simplify the log-sum-exp operation by approximating the log of the sum of two exponentials:
+$$\log \left(e^x+e^y\right) \approx \max (x, y)+f(|x-y|)$$
+where $f(|x-y|)$ is a correction term that accounts for the difference between $x$ and $y$.
+The Jacobian method thus retains some accuracy while simplifying the computation.

+**B. Min-Sum Algorithm (MSA) Overview** (See [[Min-Sum decoding]].)

+The min-sum algorithm (MSA) is a simplification of the sum-product algorithm.
+Instead of computing the full log-sum-exp operation (or using the Jacobian approximation), the min-sum algorithm approximates the sum-product algorithm by taking only the maximum (or minimum in some domains) and ignoring the correction term:
+$$\log \left(e^x+e^y\right) \approx \max (x, y)$$

+This is a much simpler operation because it avoids the need for complex calculations or corrections.
+However, the min-sum algorithm is less accurate than the sum-product algorithm because it discards the correction term that accounts for the difference between the two values being compared.